Berkeley-CS61B/website-sp24/labs/lab01/index.md

 {: .task}
 Before you proceed, **read up to the Remote Repositories section of the [Using Git Guide](../../resources/guides/git/index.md)**.
 You do not need to read past that.
+This is to help you get a rough idea of what Git is.

 ### Task: Setting Up Git

 Before we use git, we have some short commands to configure it appropriately.

-First, set the name and email that git will use with these two commands:
+First, open up your terminal and set the name and email that git will use with these two commands:

 ```shell
 git config --global user.name "<your name>"